-[LCCN: CBIO 2113, Microbiology for Nursing & Allied Health] This course is an in-depth study of principles of microbiology and microbial diversity with emphasis on health and disease; pathogenic microorganisms including bacteria, chlamydia, rickettsia, mycoplasmas, fungi, viral agents, and prions, and their interactions with the host.
+[LCCN: CBIO 2113, Microbiology for Nursing & Allied Health] This course is an in-depth study of principles of microbiology and microbial diversity with emphasis on health and disease; pathogenic micro-organisms including bacteria, chlamydia, rickettsia, mycoplasmas, fungi, viral agents, and prions, and their interactions with the host.
 The host defense system will be discussed in detail.
 (Prerequisite: BIOL 217).
 Offered in the fall of each year.

-BIOL 220L PATHOGENIC MICROBIOLOGY AND IMMUNOLOGY LABORATORY 1 credit hour (Nursing/Allied Health Majors)
+BIOL 220L PATHOGENIC MICROBIOLOGY AND IMMUNOLOGY LABORATORY

+(Nursing/Allied Health Majors)